 Alzheimer’s is the most common form of dementia, causing 50-70% of all dementia cases.
 The global incidence of dementia more than doubled during the period from 1990 to 2016.
 With 50 million people suffering from dementia and the expectation that this number will continue to rise, the World Health Organization (WHO) is in the process of developing recommendations on risk reduction of cognitive decline and dementia.
 The WHO states here:

 “Crucially, while age is the strongest known risk factor for cognitive decline, dementia is not a natural or inevitable consequence of ageing.
-During the recent two decades, several studies have shown a relationship between the development of cognitive impairment and dementia with lifestyle-related risk factors, such as physical inactivity, tobacco use, unhealthy diets, and harmful use of alcohol.
-Certain medical conditions are associated with an increased risk of developing dementia, including hypertension, diabetes, hypercholesterolemia, obesity and depression.”
+During the recent two decades, several studies have shown a relationship between the development of cognitive impairment and dementia with with educational attainment, and lifestyle-related risk factors, such as physical inactivity, tobacco use, unhealthy diets and harmful use of alcohol.
+Further, certain medical conditions are associated with an increased risk of developing dementia, including hypertension, diabetes, hypercholesterolemia, obesity and depression.”

 On the healthy brain front, I recently became aware of Team Sherzai.
 They are a California-based wife and husband duo, both neurologists, dedicated to conducting research and raising awareness about how our lifestyle choices can help us to be “cognitively vibrant” and prevent dementia, including Alzheimer’s.